g-leech/argmin-gravitas/_includes/psy/evo.md

 	<li><span class="b">Replication effect size</span>: [ ], n=</li><br>

 	<br>
 	Note from a professor friend: the idea of a dual-mating hypothesis itself is not in trouble:
 	<blockquote>
 		the specific menstrual cycle research doesn't seem to replicate well.
-However, to my knowledge the basic pattern of short vs long term relationship goals predicting masculinity preferences is still robust.
+However, to my knowledge the basic pattern of short vs long term relationship goals predicting [women's] masculinity preferences is still robust.
 	</blockquote>
 	</ul>
 	</div>